jenskye/2cupsofArt/README.md

-# 2cupsofart :coffee: :pizza: :art: :paintbrush:
+# :coffee: 2cupsofart :art: :paintbrush:

 # Hello Artists of the world!